Chapter 1: Book Launch Basics

 Unless you have personal relationships with respected and well-known figures relevant to the theme of your book, pursuing endorsements can be a time suck.
 And including endorsements from unknown people can be fruitless if the goal is to sell more books.

 The concept of a “book tour” has shifted since 2020.
 If the landscape of our current reality continues to influence the way we gather, a virtual book tour may actually be more of a benefit for new authors.
 There is a limited amount of reach available at a live book reading, whereas online, the viewership can be endless and even global.

 I’ve kept this on the “Don’t” list because it still does require preparation, time, promotion and money.
 The downside is that as easy as it is for a viewer to sign up for a virtual book reading, it’s even easier to skip it.

 I recommend paying attention to what feels uplifting and draining when it comes to planning out your book launch calendar.
 If there are a few bookstores that would help you reach your bucket list goals, check out if they’re doing Zoom book readings.

 What exactly is a Lead Magnet?
 A lead magnet is a free piece of content on your website or shared on social media that you offer to people in exchange for their email address.
 This is a common way that authors and businesses grow their email list, which is crucial for building your audience.

 During Kelly’s book launch, we created an online quiz that revealed to readers where they were in their book journey.
 We added this to the homepage of the website, as well as invested a part of our budget in Facebook ads to share this with targeted audiences.
-Subscribers would funnel into an email drip that shared more helpful information.
-But also, and this is key, informed them about Kelly’s new book, and a special offering just for those who pre-order.
+Subscribers would funnel into an email drip that shared more helpful information and also, and this is key, informed them about Kelly’s new book with a special offering just for those who pre-ordered.
 Learn more about this below.

 Extra Special Offering for Pre-Ordering Your book